 Whether you are a domestic or international applicant, we will automatically consider you for a merit scholarship.
 These are assessed on audition and/or portfolio results and academic achievement.

 We also offer substantial grants for supplementary study overseas, student-touring opportunities, and postgraduate research support.
 Certain eligibility criteria may apply to these grants, and they are typically awarded following an application process.
 These grants are usually only available to students in second year or higher.

-Equity scholarships are for students who can demonstrate academic merit and financial disadvantage.
+Equity scholarships are for domestic and international students who can demonstrate academic merit and financial disadvantage.
 Candidates need to provide either a Centrelink income statement or other certified documentation demonstrating disadvantage.
 Applications for Equity Scholarship rounds usually open at the beginning of each semester.